-while delivering on all current plutonium missions (b) (5)

-The staffing increase from Objectives 1 and 2 is required to produce 20 ppy in 2025; therefore, 2024 is the latest that this workforce can be in place.
-The staff must be hired 1-3 years earlier to provide adequate time to obtain clearances and complete training.
+Objective 2: Increase staffing to the level required (b)(5).
+Objectives 1 and 2 provide the staff for a plutonium enterprise at LANL that can perform the craft work for maintenance, therefore, 2024 is the latest that this workforce can be in place.
+The staff must be hired 1-3 years earlier to equipment installation, and construction provide adequate time to obtain clearances and complete training.